abhinavofficial/kafka-learning/kafka-architecure.md

 2. Categorizing it in topic
 3. Reliably persisting them for eventual consumption

 In a distributed system, there are many worker nodes that consistently need to communicate with each other - this process of communication is called consensus or gossip protocol.
-Besides the obvious data payloads being transferred as messages,there are other types of network communication that keep happening that keep the cluster operaing normally.
+Besides, the obvious data payloads being transferred as messages,there are other types of network communication that keep happening that keep the cluster operating normally.
 For example, -
 * Work node membership and naming
-* Receiving bootstrap configuration setting and being notified of new setting consistenty in timely fashion
+* Receiving bootstrap configuration setting and being notified of new setting consistently in timely fashion
 * Events related to selection of controller and leader
 * Health status updates like heartbeat events

 ## Apache Zookeeper
 Zookeeper can do a lot on its own but in relation to how it is being used in Kafka.
 It is a centralized service for maintaining metadata about a cluster of distributed nodes.
-This includes bootstrap and runtime configuration information, health status, cluster and quoram group membership including the roles of elected node.
+This includes bootstrap and runtime configuration information, health status, cluster and quorum group membership including the roles of elected node.
 Zookeeper itself is a distributed system consisting of multiple nodes in an "ensemble".

 ![Apache Distributed Architecture](images/Apache_Distributed_Architecture.png)